tunein/engineering/Software-Bands.md

 * Own large components or projects
 * Designs solutions to high complexity problems, with high-availability and high-reliability in mind
 * Instigates design discussions, evaluates approaches, articulates goals and criteria
-* Responsible for overall quality of code, product
+* Responsible for overall quality of code & product
 * Determines appropriate tools & techniques for monitoring quality of code in production and diagnosing issues. (logs, alerts, diagnostic tools, etc)
 * Primary driver of resolving production issues
 * Manages project and feature delivery from start to finish